 Phone compatibility: Cricket requires unlocked, LTE-compatible devices.
 You can check to see if your phone is a match on its website.
 Cricket SIM cards are $9.99.

-Price: Boost unlimited plans start at $50 a month.
+Price: Boost unlimited phone plans start at $50 per month.

 Operates on: Sprint network.

 Plans: Boost heavily advertises its unlimited plans — and for good reason.
 You can get unlimited talk, texting and data starting at $50 a month.
 Even better: You can save $20 a month when you add a line, so two lines cost $80.
 Plus, Boost’s unlimited plans come with a free six-month trial for Tidal.

 All Boost plans also include mobile hotspot and unlimited music streaming.